caioaraujo/bakery_payments_api_v2/README.md

 `make test`

-### Coding style tests
+### Coding formatting

-This project uses flake8 and pycodestyle checking.
+This project uses black to keep the code clean.
 Install all development dependencies and execute:

-`flake8 & pycodestyle`
+`black .`

 or

-`make code-convention`
+`make code-formatting`

 ## Coverage